How to Manage a Successful Guild in "World of Warcraft": Part 1

 “Hey!
 Sorry to bother you, but I noticed you didn’t have a guild.
 My guild <guild name here> is level # and is recruiting people for things like questing, dungeons, RP, pvp(Whatever your guild is).
 Would you like to join?”

 If you are going to do this, at least say something like “Sorry to bother you” and keep it as short as possible.
 A lot of people get spammed with guild invites at low levels and will automatically put you on ignore, and NEVER under any circumstances, automatically invite them to the guild.
 Only when they agree to join should you send the invite.
 This could also get you reported for spam and you don’t want that.

-Guild Finder tool: Recently, World of Warcraft received a new feature called the “Guild finder”.
-It allows guild less people to search for guilds on their realm that match their needs.
-If you are the guild leader you can edit your public note by going to the info tab in your Guild interface, and clicking on “recruitment”.
-From this page you can select what your guild is interested in, when you normally do things as a guild, what class roles you are looking for, and a short public note at the bottom for potential members to see.
+Guild Finder Tool: Recently, World of Warcraft received a new feature called the “Guild finder."
+It allows guildless people to search for guilds in their realm that match their needs.
+If you are the guild leader you can edit your public note by going to the info tab in your Guild interface and clicking on “recruitment."
+From this page, you can select what your guild is interested in, when you normally do things as a guild, what class roles you are looking for, and a short public note at the bottom for potential members to see.

 You can see a picture to the right on how I have mine set up.
 My guild does a little bit of everything, but we do NOT role-play, it’s just something I’ve never been interested in.
 We also allow everyone to join, so you’ll see that everything is checked, including “any level."
 In my public note you’ll notice how I say that we are an adult guild, I say that to make sure people understand that adult language will be present; I also have that noted in the guild information tab.
 I state that we may need raid members, which will draw higher levels towards us.